LordOfDragons/dragengine/README.md

 install files directly into the system.

-Package maintainers requiring sandboxing to build packages can use the SCons sandbox support to placed installed files in a different location than the "prefix" parameter defines like this:
+Package maintainers requiring sandboxing to build packages can use the SCons sandbox support to place installed files in a different location than the "prefix" parameter defines like this:

     scons --install-sandbox=path/to/sandbox